 How Netflix's 'The Crown' Benefited From Prince Harry, Meghan Markle Interview

 An exclusive interview between Prince Harry and Meghan Markle with Oprah Winfrey had strong numbers for CBS.
-Another media company probably benefited from the interview, as well.
+Another media company could have benefitted from the interview, as well.

 What Happened: Viewership for “The Crown,” a series about the British royal family, rose around the airing of the interview.